pubudup/AutomationFrameworkExercise/README.md

 The application should inform the user if any field is left empty or not selected. - Not complete

-**Ambiguous Requirements.
-Business clarification is required to write test cases**
+**Requirements below are ambiguous.
+Business clarification is required to complete functional analysis**

 The application should be responsive and user-friendly.
 Clear error messages should be displayed to guide users in case of missing or incorrect inputs.

 Note: Test timed out at 1h 30m mark approximately.
-Some of the assertions are not completed as the time ran out in above test cases
+Some of the assertions are not completed due to provided timeframe.